 Artists: Clare Strand, Sebastian Riemer, Thomas Ruff, Stanley Wolukau-Wanambwa.

-It often seems as if one of the primary tasks of the twenty-first century thus far has been to make sense of the twentieth: to pick over its bones; to go slowly through and over what happened so fast; to discover small indications of what we have become, amid the remnants of banality and carnage, and affection.
-We sift that “pile of fragments of private images, against the creased background of massacres and coronations,” that the writer Italo Calvino concluded was “true, total photography.”
+One of the primary tasks of the twenty-first century has been to make sense of the twentieth: to pick over its bones and discover small indications of what we have become.
+We sift that “pile of fragments of private images, against the creased background of massacres and coronations,” that the writer Italo Calvino concluded was “true, total photography”.

-Over the last decade, hundreds of thousands of these news images, and many of the original negatives, have been dumped for sale online, very often on eBay, to be bought by whoever wants them.
-As newspapers struggle to survive or find ways to pay off their debts, the old photographs in their archives are the first casualties.
-The few famous or iconic images may sell for substantial amounts, and a handful of news photo archives have been bought by historically minded institutions, for preservation and study.
-These are the exceptions.
-Most sell for just a few dollars, to whoever might want them, and for whatever reasons they might want them.
+Over the last decade, hundreds of thousands of old news photographs, most often 8×10 inch black and white prints, have been dumped for sale online.
+As newspapers struggle to survive, the old photographs in their archives are the first casualties.
+Most sell for just a few dollars to whoever might want them.
 Whatever their fate, this photographic material is finding itself in new contexts, to be re-thought by artists, acquired by collectors, examined by historians, and exhibited by curators.

-The current interest shown by artists in old news images is something different.
-Many work in a productively hybrid, discursive way, somewhere between media archeology, history and image making.
-The images are certainly being reworked but they are also being presented, so we can see them, or see them again, in their strange integrity.
-What results is a sort of multi-temporality, in which the image is seen for what it was, for what it now is for the artist and viewer, and more speculatively for what it could become in some unspecified future.
+The current interest shown by artists in old news images is hybrid, somewhere between media archeology, history and image making.
+The old photos are reworked but also re-presented so we can see them, or encounter them again, in their strange new settings.
+What results is a sort of multi-temporality, in which the image is seen for what it was, for what it now is for the artist and viewer, and for what it could become in the future.